 (D) The amount of payroll benefits capitalized during the test year with respect to each category.

-(14) The utility's pension expense for the test year and an identification of any unfunded amounts.
+(14) The utility's pension expense for the historical test year period or base period and an identification of any unfunded amounts.

 (15) The latest pension actuarial study used by the utility for determining pension accrual.